 The flash estimate for the euro area and selected components are usually disseminated on the last working day of the reference month or shortly thereafter.

-In principle, no intermediate data updates are done outside the pre-agreed calendar update dates (see release schedule under point 8.2).
+In principle, no intermediate data updates are done outside the pre-agreed calendar update dates (see release schedule under concept 8.2).

-Eurostat must ensure that the statistical practices used to compile the national HICP are compliant with the HICP methodological requirements and that good practices in the field of consumer price indices are being followed.
+Eurostat is checking that the statistical practices used to compile the national HICP are compliant with the HICP methodological requirements and that good practices in the field of consumer price indices are being followed.
 To that end, Eurostat undertakes compliance monitoring visits to Member States during which it reviews HICP methodological issues.

-There is continuous work to improve the HICP quality and comparability across countries developed through several Task Forces and the Price Statistics Working Group.
+There is continuous work to improve the HICP quality and comparability across countries, developed through the Price Statistics Working Group and its several Task Forces.

 cross-country economic comparisons.

-Other users include: National Central Banks, OECD, IMF, financial institutions, economic analysts, the media and the public at large.
+Users include National Central Banks, OECD, IMF, financial institutions, economic analysts, academia, the media and the public at large.

 12.2.
 Relevance - User Satisfaction